27—28 April

 Guided tours

 Let our experienced guides show you the way to the studios.
-It is an easy and fun way to get to know the artists and their work.
-We organise tailor-made tours that take between 1,5 and 2,5 hours, to many different parts of the city.
-Anyone can sign up and it’s free.
-Registration is coming soon.
-See the tours here.
+It is an easy and fun way to get to know the artists and their work, and it’s free.
+We organise tailor-made tours to many different parts of the city in Norwegian, English, we have a tactile tour with audio description, and a tour for young audiences.
+See all the tours and sign up here.

 Satellite program